themitosan/script-biorand-updater/README.md

 If everything is ok, it will open output folder with all files inside.

-__Important__: To run this script, you will need `git`, and Visual Studio 2022 installed on your computer.
+__Important__: To run this script, you will need `git` and Visual Studio 2022 installed on your computer.